TanushaRoy/docker/readme.md

 # What is Docker Images

-- Docker image are the read only binary templates used to create docker container.
+- Docker images are the read-only binary templates used to create docker containers.
-- Single file with all dependencies and configuaration required to run a program.
+- Single file with all dependencies and configurations required to run a program.

 ### Way to create an Images
 - Take image from docker hub